Londoners in massive outpouring of grief on South Bank site of Garden Bridge as Trust announces end of project

 George Osborne has been having a lot of fun attacking the Government led by his former colleague Theresa May from the editorial column of his paper.
 However, the collapse of the Garden Bridge project is closer to home.
 Mr Osborne matched Mayor Johnson’s largess, with the project being granted £30 million of Whitehall cash with very few questions asked, while the owner of the Standard, Yevgeny Lebedev, was originally listed as a “Governor” of the Garden Bridge Trust on the Trust website.

 To bring the magic circle full circle, Mr Osborne’s predecessor as editor of the Standard, Sarah Sands, is a friend of Boris Johnson and worked with him on the Telegraph newspaper.
 Under her tenure the paper became effectively a cheer leader and conduit for press releases for the Garden Bridge Trust.
+Ms Sands now edits the agenda setting “Today” programme on BBC Radio 4, which, it was noted, has scarcely mentioned the travails of the former Mayor, and current Foreign Secretary’s pet project.
+Quite the opposite to BBC 2’s Newsnight, under former Guardian journalist Ian Katz, which has followed the story consistently as a lead item.

 Meanwhile in other news about leading Conservatives caught up in the fall out from the Garden Bridge, this morning Transport Secretary Chris Greyling, whose civil servants insisted on a written ministerial instruction from Mr Greyling’s predecessor, Conservative Party Chair Patrick McLaughlin, to overrule their misgivings about the Garden Bridge project, described the collapse of the project as “disappointing”.